Silver health insurance policies

 Consider your waiting periods

-If you’re transferring from another fund, you won’t be required to re-serve any waiting periods.
+If you’re transferring from another fund, you won’t be required to re-serve any waiting periods when switching to the same or lower level of cover.
 Any waiting periods that you have already served will carry across to the new fund, meaning that you’ll only need to serve a waiting period for any upgrades to your hospital insurance policy.
 If you haven’t yet completed a waiting period, the time you’ve already served will be applied to your new policy.

 Inclusions and exclusions